smartdevicelink/sdl_evolution/proposals/0272-sdl-javascript-manager-layer.md

     constructor (lifecycleManager)

     /**
-     * Starts up a BaseSubManager, and resolves the returned Promise when BaseSubManager is done setting up or failed setup.
+     * Starts up a SubManagerBase, and resolves the returned Promise when SubManagerBase is done setting up or failed setup.
      * @return {Promise} Resolves true when in READY or LIMITED state, or false when in ERROR state.
      */
     async start ()